101100/xbee-rx/README.md

 ### Remote commands

 Remote commands may be performed using the `remoteCommand` fuction.
-They are similar to local commands, but must have either a `destination64` 64 bit address or a `destinationId` node ID to indicate the target of the command.
+They are similar to local commands, but must have either a `destination64` 64 bit address, a `destination16` 16 bit address or a `destinationId` node ID to indicate the target of the command.  `destinationId` is not supported by 802.15.4 modules.

 ```javascript
 xbee.remoteCommand({